Having a tough time choosing between Magento and Shopify? You’re not alone.

 - Which platform will help your store grow and flourish?

-By the end of this article, you’ll have the answers to these questions (and many more!) so your decision between Magento and Shopify will be a clear one.
+By the end of this article, you’ll have the answers to these questions (and many more!) so your decision between Magento and Shopify will be an easy one.

-We’ll look at the pros and cons of each platform and then do an in-depth comparison of their specific features, ready… Let’s go!
+In this article, we’ll look at the pros and cons of each platform and then do an in-depth comparison of their specific features.
+Ready?… Let’s go!

 Magento vs Shopify